jfc43/robust-ood-detection/README.md

 * eval_ood_detection.py: the script used to evaluate OOD detection performance of models.

 ### Example
-For CIFAR-10 experiments, you can run the following commands to get results.
+For CIFAR-10 experiments, you can run the following commands on CIFAR directory to get results.

 * train an ALOE model: